Kāpiti mayor K Gurunathan re-elected for second term

 He received a phone call from council chief executive Wayne Maxwell about 10.20pm before the results went public shortly before 11pm.

-Mr Gurunathan, now entering his second term as mayor, was at home with half a dozen people waiting for the results — they even resorted to games of I Spy to pass the time.
+Gurunathan, now entering his second term as mayor, was at home with half a dozen people waiting for the results — they even resorted to games of I Spy to pass the time.

 "Once Wayne called there was a sense of relief."